NehorayChalfon0166/cmapss-prediction/README.md

 Error Analysis: Perform a more in-depth analysis of prediction errors to understand where the model performs poorly (e.g., for specific units, or at different stages of degradation).

 Improved Test Set Handling: Explore using more of the test set history for prediction if applicable models (like LSTMs) are used, rather than just the last cycle.

-License

-This project is unlicensed.
-(Or specify your license, e.g., MIT License).

-IGNORE_WHEN_COPYING_START
-content_copy
-download
-Use code with caution.
-IGNORE_WHEN_COPYING_END